Valacyclovir (Valtrex) versus ...

-Studies5, 9 have shown an average reduction of the duration of pain from 60 days, as seen with acyclovir, to 40 days with valacyclovir.
+Clinical studies5, 9 have shown an average reduction of the duration of pain from 60 days, as seen with acyclovir, to 40 days with valacyclovir.
 Reductions in pain were also noted at 6 months after healing of the rash, as only 19% of patients taking valacyclovir reported pain, compared to the 26% of patients taking acyclovir.

 Recurrent herpes simplex virus eye disease

 One-year suppression therapy with oral valacyclovir (500 mg tablet daily) is as effective and as well tolerated as acyclovir (400 mg tablet twice daily) in reducing the rate of recurrent ocular HSV disease8.

 Valacyclovir appears to be more effective than acyclovir in preventing CMV reactivation in bone marrow transplant recipients.
 4

 Famciclovir has superior bioavailability (about 75%) compared to both acyclovir and valacyclovir.